How to Pay Self-Employment & Estimated Tax on Your Freelancing Profits

 Business losses can offset other income and reduce your overall income tax.
 If there's no net income, there won't be any self-employment tax on your freelance business, either.

 Electronic Federal Tax Payments

-I recommend all self-employed entrepreneurs to enroll in EFTPS, the Electronic Federal Tax Payment System.
-It takes some time to get set up with the EFTPS, but once you're fully registered with the website, you can make estimated tax payments by phone or online, with the payment debited directly from your checking account.
+Self-employed freelancers can enroll in EFTPS, the Electronic Federal Tax Payment System, to make monthly or quarterly estimated payments.
+It takes a little time at first to get set up with EFTPS, but you can then make payments by phone or online and have the payment debited directly from your checking account.